sascha245/vuex-simple/README.md

 #### Store

-To create a new store, you just need to instantiate one of your module classes and pass it to `createVuexStore`.
+To create a new store, you instantiate one of your module classes and pass it to `createVuexStore`.
 The instance is then transformed and bound to the store.

-This makes it also easy to create multiple store instances and testing them.

 ```ts
 // store/store.ts